SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/faqs-serveroptions.md

 ![Server Options Page](/images/instructionalcluster/faq-serveroptions1.png)

+{: .note }
+Unless training deep neural networks, running large models (e.g. AlphaFold), data mining, or performing similar research that warrants the need for GPU accelerated computing, **do not request a GPU**.

 # GPUs, CPU Cores, and RAM
 Let's explain what GPUs, CPU Cores, and RAM are and how they can be useful in the context of research and instruction.

-A **GPU (Graphical Processing Unit)** is a specialized processor designed to perform many simple calculations in parallel.
-Here are some contexts where requesting a GPU is advantageous:
+A **GPU (Graphical Processing Unit)** is a specialized processor designed to perform many simple calculations in parallel. *Requesting a GPU is often not necessary*, so research whether your use-case requires a GPU prior to launching a notebook.
+Here are some contexts where requesting a GPU can be appropriate:

-- AI/ML *(e.g. training a neural network)*
+- AI/ML *(e.g. training a deep neural network)*
 - Scientific Computing *(e.g. weather modeling)*
-- Data Science and Big Data Analytics *(e.g. linear regression)*
+- Data Science and Big Data Analytics *(e.g. data mining)*
 - Medical Imaging *(e.g. 3D reconstructions)*

 A **CPU core** is one of many small, yet powerful workers within a **CPU (Central Processing Unit)** designed for diverse and complex processing tasks in a sequential manner.
 Here are some contexts where requesting 2+ CPU cores is advantageous: